zng-ui/zng/TODO/_current.md

 # Quad-Tree

-* Avoid quad-tree for small amount of items.
-    - Implement linear search of inner-bounds for less then 8 or 16?
 * Rethink spatial partitioning, the quad-tree is a bad fit for the problem:
    - Most widgets are fully contained by the parent bounds.
    - Most panel widgets can naturally calculate a fixed grid that perfectly fits its content, for all items that are not transformed.